wenckerm1lder/Rgstry-roof/README.md

 We are also able to list upstream versions of tools, for those where this feature is configured.
 This is handled more thoroughly in [Upstream Checker section.](#upstream-checker)

-To list both available local and remote tools with tag "latest-stable":
+To list both available local and remote tools with tag "latest":
 ```
 cincanregistry list